drewgrif/suckless-tools/README.md

 1. The aforementioned suckless tools without modification.
 2. The nicely configured aforementioned suckless tools that I use everyday.

+NOTE: The configured dwm has a list of keybinds at Super + h.

 Further, if you want a customized dwm with these patches: